krasimir/stent/README.md

 * [Misc](#misc)
 ---

-## Installation

-The library is available as a [npm module](https://www.npmjs.com/package/stent) so `npm install stent` will do the job.
-There's also a standalone version [here](./standalone/stent.js) (only core functionalities) which you can directly add to your page.

 ## A few words about state machines

 State machine is a mathematical model of computation.
-It's an abstract concept where the machine has different states.
-It accepts input and based on which (plus its current state) transitions into another state.
+It's an abstract concept where the machine may have different states but at a given time fulfills only one of them.
+It accepts input and based on that (plus its current state) transitions to another state.
 Isn't it sounds familiar?
-Yes, it is sounds like a front-end application.
-That's why that model/concept applies nicely to UI development.
+Yes, it sounds like a front-end application.
+That's why this model/concept applies nicely to UI development.

 *Disclaimer: there are different types of state machines.
-The one that fits in my use case is [Mealy finite state machine](https://en.wikipedia.org/wiki/Mealy_machine).*
+I think the one that makes sense for front-end development is [Mealy state machine](https://en.wikipedia.org/wiki/Mealy_machine).*

+## Installation

+The library is available as a [npm module](https://www.npmjs.com/package/stent) so `npm install stent` or `yarn add stent` will do the job.
+There's also a standalone version [here](./standalone/stent.js) (only core functionalities) which you can directly add to your page.

 ## Getting started